 Three minutes from sign-up to music in your store.

-Pick an outcome.
+Start on the shared catalogue.
 Stream from the speakers you already have.
 Add your customer profile when you're ready.
 Each tier adds specificity without changing the engine underneath.

 Stream from the speakers you already have.